cesheridan/streamline.vim/README.md

 streamline.vim is **designed for multi-window tabs** when editing routinely traverses more than three windows.

-In this context, when, for example, Vim is in the lower left of a 9 window tab, and you want to go to a window in the middle far-right of the tab, relative jkl; etc navigation may offer no direct route, because the origin-destination windows are not adjacent.
+In this context, when, for example, Vim is in the lower left of a 9 window tab, and you want to go to a window in the middle far-right of the tab, _relative jkl; etc navigation may offer no direct route_, because the origin-destination windows are not adjacent.

 Here, the fastest route is to navigate by the window number of the destination, its address.

+Alternative approaches are just _too much thinking, or are cumbersome, if one elects to chase a mouse_.

 **Scenarios** include
-* _**Research into established libraries** which are accessed via sets of predefined, many-windowed tabs_
+* **Research into established libraries**, viewed from galleries of meaningfully-arranged, many-windowed tabs
-* _**Multi-terminal tabs** where the developer both edits and interacts with multiple network terminals_
+* **Multiple-terminal sessons** where the developer both edits and interacts with static or varying sets of network terminals
+* **File system scans** for quick assessment of what is and is not present in the core directories of an OS instance

-In these contexts, the developer regularly scans entire tabs, looking for identifying data -- **signs**, mainly window number, that enable navigation to the next window.
-Every window has key data that is best displayed on its own status line, and the feasible maximum information per window-statusline is reduced compared to a statusline that spans the horizontal of a tab.
-Concision becomes more important.
+In these scenarios, the developer regularly scans entire tabs, looking for identifying data -- **signs**, mainly window number, that enable navigation to the next window.
+Every window has its own key data, best displayed on its own status line, and the feasible maximum information per window-statusline is reduced compared to a statusline that spans the horizontal of a tab. _Concision gains importance._

-Independent of these use cases, streamline.vim is designed for the developer who simply wants a _succinct and visually-quiet, non-flashing statusline of quickly-ascertainable window-state_.
+Independent of these use cases, streamline.vim is designed for the developer who simply wants a _succinct and visually-quiet statusline of quickly-ascertainable window-state_.

 ##### TERMINAL MODES TN & TJ
 _streamline.vim_ brings Vim terminals into the familiar Vim representation of modal state -- **N & I**, Normal and Insert modes.